Facebook plans to be more like YouTube than Netflix as it pays for video

 Essentially, Facebook is more interested in the YouTube model of collecting tons of quick video clips than investing in long-form shows or films like Netflix.

+Zuckerberg explained that “We’re looking for ways to grow the ecosystem of video content on Facebook…Last year we started to invest in more original video content to help seed the ecosystem, and we’re planning to do more in 2017.”

 Facebook’s executives said “Our goal really is to kickstart an ecosystem”.
 To do that, it plans to pay up-front for “seed content”, which will start to draw more viewers to its video offering and make it an established home for premium clips.
-This is similar to what it did to spark initial interest in Facebook Live
+This is similar to what it did to spark initial interest in Facebook Live.
+“We are funding some seed content to get…it going” said Facebook’s CFO David Wehner.

-Eventually, though, it plans to get enough viewers that a revenue share with creators will be enough to keep them contributing their videos.
-“We need to be able to support that with a business model that we’re working on with ads” said Facebook’s CFO David Wehner.
-That’s much more sustainable than directly paying for content.
+Eventually, though, it plans to get enough viewers that an advertising revenue share with creators will be enough to keep them contributing their videos.
+“We need to be able to support that with a business model that we’re working on with ads” said Wehner.
+That’s much more sustainable than directly paying for content with “big deals” that he says aren’t the center of its strategy.

+Beyond user-created video and marketing clips, Zuckerber explained that “there’s also a whole class of premium content that the creators need to get paid a good amount for in order to support the creation of that content.
+And we need to be able to support that with a business model, which we’re working on through ads.”

+Zuckerberg believes that the new video tab, now rolled out to everyone in the US, will change video viewing behavior on Facebook.
+Right now, people stumble upon videos in their News Feed, which they often check during short down-times in their daily lives.
+Yet Zuckerberg says that “Say I want to watch video content now.
+That’s what I think we’re going to unlock with this tab.
+The early trends are good.”

 0